lwlagrange/chickenpi/README.md

 #Chicken Pi

-This program controls the temperature of a chicken coop by taking readings from temperature sensors and activating a cooling fan and heat lamp to reach desired temperature.
-It also takes readings from a ambient light intensity sensor and opens the door to coop at sunrise and closes at night
+ChickenPi is a raspberry pi program designed to control the temperature of a chicken coop by taking readings from DS18B20 temperature sensors and activating a cooling fan or heat lamp to reachdesired temperature.
+It also takes readings from a BH1750 light intensity sensor and opens the coop door at sunrise.